Abiji-2020/go-microservice/README.md

 ## Description

 This project implements a CRUD (Create, Read, Update, Delete) microservice using Golang, Chi Router, and Redis as the database.
+Improvemnts are welcomed.

 ## Table of Contents